ildar-shaimordanov/my-scripts/virtualbox/cheets.md

 # Commands

 There are few commands only.
-Most of them can be performed in GUI.
+All of them can be performed in GUI.
+More description about these and other commands is available by the links below.

 ## List of all VMs